corda/cash-issuer/design/design.md

 <img src="images/central-bank.png" width="500px"/>

-Today, it is only commercial banks which have access to central bank reserves, although there are some exceptions such as [CLS Bank](https://en.wikipedia.org/wiki/CLS_Group).
+Today, it is only commercial banks which have access to central bank reserves, although there are some exceptions.
 As such, non-banks can only hold and transact with commercial bank money.
 Central bank digital currency ("CBDC") initiatives, where non-banks can hold and transact in central bank reserves have been discussed but there are no credible implementations on the horizon.

 There are some assumptions to be made about issuance of each type of money: